Canon 1Ds vs Hasselblad X1D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1Ds and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the X1D have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Hasselblad X1D Manual.
+Further information on the features and operation of the 1Ds and X1D can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Hasselblad X1D Manual.